0WN463/snipper/README.md

 Ep1.mp4,22:29,23:35,-300,0
 ```

+If no input folder is specified, it will default to using `input` as the the folder.

+If no output folder is specified, it will default to using `output` as the the folder.

+If you do not wish to trim the clip from the template file, add the `-s` or `--skip-templates` option.

 To check if the timestamps specified is correct, the `-f` or `--viewframe` argument can be added to the program.

 This will display the start/end frames as specified in the template

-usage: snip.py [-h] [-i I] [-o O] [-f] [-s] templates

 ## Example Workflow

-Here, we have a set of clips from Higurashi No Naku Koroni.
+Firstly, we procure a set of video clips with a common segment that we wish to excise.

-Each clip has the same opening and ending sequence that we wish to excise.
+We manually determine the timestamp of the portion that we wish to excise for the first clip.
-In this example, we will be splicing the clips based on the template on Episode 6.
+Use `python snip.py -i INPUT_FOLDER -f TEMPLATE.csv` to preview the starting/ending of the segments that will be excised.

+Once we determined that the template is acceptable, use `python snip.py -i INPUT_FOLDER -o OUTPUT_FOLDER TEMPLATE.csv` to start the excising process.

+## Details

-Ideally, the starting/ending frame of the segment which we want to excise remain relatively unchange for a period of time, or else the program may be unable to find this frame in the target clip (unless the granularity is set to 0).
+- The starting/ending frame of the segment which we want to excise remain relatively unchange for a period of time, or else the program may be unable to find this frame in the target clip (unless the granularity is set to 0).
 Thus, ideally, our clip should start on a frame that does not rapidly change, ie it does not cut to a different scene.

-As we see in the starting sequence below, the scene does not change for a decent period of time.
-For good performance, the scene should remain unchanged for at least 1 second so that the program can correctly identify the frame.
+- The starting frame that we excise should be unique enough that the program may not excise based on a false positive.
+Thus, it is not advisable to excise based on a complete black/white frame.

+- The program determines the similarity using histogram matching of the HSV channels.

+- The program assumes that the duration of the excised clips are constant for all the episodes.
+Meaning it does not search for similarity of the end of the template.

 ## Authors